English Plural Nouns: Examples and Rules

 scissors remain scissors

-There are no rules for these plurals, and it is once again a matter of simply learning and memorising them.
+There are no rules for these plurals, and it is once again a matter of simply learning and memorizing them.

 But don’t let irregular plurals get you down!
 Everyone (including native speakers) had to learn them once, and when you do it will become second nature.
 Use them as often as you can, and don’t be afraid to make mistakes – after all, practice makes perfect.